Farid-Atmani/terraform-aws-apache-example/README.md

 Terraform Module to provision an EC2 Instance that is running Apache.

 Not intended for production use.
-Just to show how to create a public module.
+Just to show how to create a public module on Terraform Registry.

 ```hcl
 provider "aws" {